-(d) Data Action Pty Ltd
+(c) Data Action Pty Ltd

-This company will provide the Credit Union's computer system and related hardware systems for the core banking software from late 2016.
+This company is the current facility manager of the Credit Union's computer system.
+It also supplies the computer hardware system used by the Credit Union for its core banking software.

-(e) NTT Australia Pty Ltd
+(d) NTT Australia Pty Ltd